wpquads/quick-adsense-reloaded/readme.txt

 = {{ version }} =
 * New: Add three more paragraph options with WP QUADS PRO
 * New: New filter to show ads above or below specific header tags like h1 or h2 (needs WP QUADS PRO)
+* Tweak: Rename toggle button to "Open All Ads"

 = 1.3.9 =
 * Fix: Redirect after first time installation not working